-- 1. they have documented special educational needs, and - 2. their parents are internationally mobile
+- 1. they have documented special educational needs, and - 2. their parents are temporarily in the Netherlands/internationally mobile

 If you are considering a temporary assignment in the Netherlands and have a child with additional needs who cannot access mainstream education, we may be able to help.